-- 12. DHS North expenses are allocation between the various units located at the DHS North building based on the accumulated FTE's of each unit.
-Units currently located at DHS north include, MMIS claims, data entry, system support and development, decision support, ITS network, desktop and security services, electronic management services, ITS coordinator, project management, training, and ITS management and support. - D. The Department of Human Services cost allocation system is a component of the Peoplesoft central accounting system which is under the control of the State Office of Management and Budget.
-The system is designed to report salaries for the month earned or what is referred to in the system as "fiscal month". - E. The following pages report by unit how direct and allocated costs (indirect cost pools) are distributed to programs.
-There is a brief description of the unit, including the type of allocated and indirect cost pools associated with each unit.
+- D. The Department of Human Services cost allocation system is a component of the Peoplesoft central accounting system which is under the control of the State Office of Management and Budget.
+The system is designed to report salaries for the month earned or what is referred to in the system as "fiscal month". - E. The following sections report by Division how direct and allocated costs (indirect cost pools) are distributed to programs.
+There is a brief description of the Division, including the type of allocated and indirect cost pools associated with each Division.